RSA cryptosystem: Example

 Both of these calculations can be computed efficiently using the square-and-multiply algorithm for modular exponentiation.
 In real-life situations the primes selected would be much larger; in our example it would be trivial to factor n = 3233 (obtained from the freely available public key) back to the primes p and q. e, also from the public key, is then inverted to get d, thus acquiring the private key.

 Practical implementations use the Chinese remainder theorem to speed up the calculation using modulus of factors (mod pq using mod p and mod q).

 The values d_{p}, d_{q} and q_{inv}, which are part of the private key are computed as follows:

 Here is how d_{p}, d_{q} and q_{inv} are used for efficient decryption (encryption is efficient by choice of a suitable d and e pair):

-Signing messages
+Signing

-Suppose Alice uses Bob's public key to send him an encrypted message.
-In the message, she can claim to be Alice, but Bob has no way of verifying that the message was from Alice, since anyone can use Bob's public key to send him encrypted messages.
-In order to verify the origin of a message, RSA can also be used to sign a message.
+Suppose Alice wishes to send a signed message m to Bob.
+She produces a hash value h = hash(m) of the message m, raises it to the power of d (modulo n), and attaches s = h^{d} mod n as a "signature" to the message.